-Grady-White has been building fishing boats for a long time, and this 27-footer is right in the tradition of this venerable brand and updated for the 2016 model year.
+Grady-White has been building fishing boats for a long time and this 27-footer (8.23 m) is right in the tradition of this venerable brand.
 Hearing customers say 'we like more seating,' Grady added bow seating forward with new innovative patent-pending integrated seatbacks that double as bolsters on the gunwale.
 She has a level deck, so she is easy to fish around and there is nothing to stumble over.
-She has high freeboard forward, good bow flare and a deep-V hull which combine to make her just what she purports to be -- a canyon runner and now can double as a family fun machine too.
+She has high freeboard forward, good bow flare and a deep-V hull which combine to make her just what she purports to be – a canyon runner and now can double as a family fun machine too.

 - Anchor locker with rode storage

 - Wide walkway around center console at deck